ROCm/rocm-examples/Libraries/rocBLAS/level_1/axpy/README.md

 ### Command line interface
 The application provides the following optional command line arguments:
 - `-a` or `--alpha`.
 The scalar value $a$ used in the AXPY operation.
 Its default value is 1.
 - `-x` or `--incx`.
-The stride between consecutive values in the data array that makes up vector $X$, must be greater than zero.
+The stride between consecutive values in the data array that makes up vector $x$, must be greater than zero.
 Its default value is 1.
 - `-y` or `--incy`.
-The stride between consecutive values in the data array that makes up vector $Y$, must be greater than zero.
+The stride between consecutive values in the data array that makes up vector $y$, must be greater than zero.
 Its default value is 1.
 - `-n` or `--n`.
-The number of elements in vectors $X$ and $Y$, must be greater than zero.
+The number of elements in vectors $x$ and $y$, must be greater than zero.
 Its default value is 5.

 ## Key APIs and Concepts
 - rocBLAS is initialized by calling `rocblas_create_handle(rocblas_handle*)` and it is terminated by calling `rocblas_destroy_handle(rocblas_handle)`.